nixnull/nullarch/30dfosschallenge.md

 Understandable.
 If you're like me and your primary form of entertainment is videogames, it'd be glib to tell you to simply drop them.
 I want you to stay sane and happy.

 Keep in mind tho, that this is a 30 day challenge.
 There are some things you could do in this time.
-The number one thing you could do is **try some FOSS** games.
-I personally recommend OpenTTD or Battle for Wesnoth.
+The number one thing you could do is **try some FOSS games**.
+I personally recommend **OpenTTD** or **Battle for Wesnoth**.
 Alternatively, you could consider catching up on any books, movies, boardgames, or hikes that you've been putting off.